uzairs786/BASH/If Statements.md

 - `&&` = AND (for more than one condition)
 - `||` = OR (for more than one condition)

+# Else & Elif Clause

+- `else` gives an alternative action when an `if` condition is false
+- `elif` allows multiple conditions to be checked in sequence when the preceding condition is false

+## Examples

+    age=16

+    if [ $age -gt 18 ]
+    then
+        echo "You are an adult"
+    elif [ $age -gt 13 ]
+    then
+        echo "You are a Teenager"
+    else
+        echo "You are not a Teenager or Adult" fi

 ## Key Notes
 - `if` statements allow conditional logic
 -  Use `[ ]` with proper spacing